Blog - 24/11/2017

 In line with recent moves towards hardening the Government’s stance on the use of offshore jurisdictions to avoid UK tax, HMRC will consult (in Spring 2018) on extending the minimum time limit in which they are able to assess underpaid tax from offshore arrangements.
 The Government’s stated intention in this regard is to extend the time limit for assessment of tax liabilities arising from offshore non-compliance from 4 years to 12 years, even in cases of genuine error.

-If you would like to learn more or should have any questions please do not hesitate to contact any of the Tax team.
+If you would like to learn more or should have any questions please do not hesitate to contact Sean Bannister, Hetal Sanghvi or any member of the Tax team.